 Lewis Carroll Biography | Poet

 The celebrated Victorian author Charles Lutwidge Dodgson, better known as Lewis Carroll, remains one of the most popular and admired English writers of all time.
 His most famous work Alice’s Adventures in Wonderland still stands as one of the most beloved children’s books ever written.
-He was born in, 1832, in Cheshire – the third progeny to a family which would eventually stretch to eleven children.
+He was born in, 1832, in Cheshire – the third progeny to a family that would eventually stretch to eleven children.
 He died, in 1898, in Guildford of complications resulting from pneumonia.

 The legacy of Lewis Carroll has become a very controversial one in recent years, with many scholars now seeking to investigate the fixation which the author seemed to have with very young female children.
-He not only dedicated his writing to children, he also spent a great deal of time photographing children in the nude – this has led to suggestions that there may have been a sexual element to his relationship with Alice Liddell, the inspiration for the titular Alice.
+He not only dedicated his writing to children, but he also spent a great deal of time photographing children in the nude – this has led to suggestions that there may have been a sexual element to his relationship with Alice Liddell, the inspiration for the titular Alice.

 From a very early age, Lewis Carroll was a performer and a storyteller.
 He would spend hours putting together magic shows and marionette performances for his parents and siblings – when he was not acting out his daydreams, he was writing poetry for a variety of invented newspapers which he worked on constantly.